GMELab/MonsterLM/README.md

 ./MosnterLM_demo.sh
 ```

 A succesful output will compute for the combinations outcome_A-exposure_A and outcome_B-exposure_B by running the full algorithim.
+The run time for this script on a standard computer should be <10 seconds.
 The output window should say:

 ```